qrzn23/min/wip/magick/content.md

 However this may be, it works.
 Even the beginner finds that “things happen” when he uses it: and this is an advantage or disadvantage ! —shared by no other type of language.
 The rest need skill.
 This needs Prudence!

 The Egyptian Invocations are much purer, but their meaning has not been sufficiently studied by persons magically competent.
-We possess a number of Invocations in Greek of every degree of excellence ; in Latin but few, and those of inferior quality.
+We possess a number of Invocations in Greek of every degree of excellence; in Latin but few, and those of inferior quality.
 It will be noticed that in every case the conjurations are very sonorous, and there is a certain magical voice in which they should be recited.
 This special voice was a natural gift of the Master Therion; but it can be easily taught — to the right people.

 Various considerations impelled Him to attempt conjurations in the English language.
-There already existed one example, the charm of the witches in Macbeth ; although this was perhaps not meant seriously, its effect is indubitable.^[A true poet cannot help revealing himself and the truth of things in his art, whether he be aware of what he is writing, or no.]
+There already existed one example, the charm of the witches in Macbeth; although this was perhaps not meant seriously, its effect is indubitable.^[A true poet cannot help revealing himself and the truth of things in his art, whether he be aware of what he is writing, or no.]

 He has found iambic tetrameters enriched with many rimes both internal and external very useful.
 “The Wizard Way” (Equinox 1 , 1 ) gives a good idea of the sort of thing.
 So does the Evocation of Bartzabel in Equinox I, IX.
 There are many extant invocations throughout his works, in many kinds of metre, of many kinds of being, and for many kinds of purposes.
 (See Appendix).